Ahalperin/amd-dev/README.md

-adduser USERNAME sudo # For sudo adduser USERNAME render # For amd-smi adduser USERNAME video # For amd-smi
+adduser USERNAME sudo # For sudo adduser USERNAME render # For amd-smi adduser USERNAME video # For amd-smi pkill -u USERNAME -f "cursor-server" # restart Cursor's termainal server in order to be aware to the new added groups
 ```

 ### For each host: